Thinking of starting your own podcast? Great!

 - Create chapter markers inside Buzzsprout

-This podcast hosting service has 4 pricing plans including a free plan.
+This podcast hosting service has 4 pricing plans including a free one.
 The paid plans range from $12 – $24 per month.

 All paid plans include advanced stats, unlimited storage, unlimited team members, and free import of podcasts.